 About Us

-Offering the African American community three extremely unique programs to encourage the advancement of the health, these programs are The Healthy Churches 2030 National Campaign, The Southeast Diabetes Faith Initiative and The Brain Health Center for African Americans.
+The Balm In Gilead is leading future generations into healthier life choices and aiding them with the tools for a bountiful life.
+With a focus on intergenerational health-related programs, the organization offers three unique programs to encourage the advancement of the health, these programs are The Healthy Churches 2030 National Campaign, The Southeast Diabetes Faith Initiative, and The Brain Health Center for African Americans.

 • The Brain Health Center for African Americans implements Public Health Actions related to Cognitive Health, Cognitive Impairment and Caregiving at State and Local levels.